devp/project-tak-tourney-adhoc/ROADMAP.md

 3. [done] misc UI changes to have the same experience as the existing standings page.

-4. UI should give links to the individual games.
+4. [done] UI should give links to the individual games.

    The way we have it at the moment is that each group has it's own page and by clicking the player name you can see match-ups.

-5. Show players' matches, and what matches they have yet to play.
+5. [done] Show players' matches, and what matches they have yet to play.

 ## Required before end of group stage / before the knockout stage